-From the above discussion it should be clear that, at energies somewhat larger than the weak scale, the excited gravitons are strongly coupled.
-This regime should likely open up the production of string/M-theoretic excitations which lie outside the domain of even our starting fivedimensional field theory.
-This means that, although the fundamental scales of the higher dimensional theory are of order $M{\text{Pl}}$ , the apparent scale where the theory becomes strongly coupled and the string/M excitations appear is of the order of the weak scale according to a fourdimensional observer.
+From the above discussion it should be clear that at energies somewhat larger than the weak scale, the excited gravitons are strongly coupled.
+This regime should likely open up the production of string/M-theoretic excitations which lie outside the domain of even our starting five-dimensional field theory.
+This means that although the fundamental scales of the higher dimensional theory are of order M{Pl} , the apparent scale where the theory becomes strongly coupled and the string/M excitations appear is of order the weak scale according to a four-dimensional observer.
 This is an important result for the consistency of our scenario beyond tree level.
 As with Ref.
 [1], the TeV-scale strings will cut off large renormalization of the weak scale.